natalie-perlin/ufs-srweather-app/doc/UsersGuide/Reference/Glossary.rst

    chgres_cube
-       The preprocessing software used to create initial and boundary condition files to “cold start” the forecast model.
+       The preprocessing software used to create initial and boundary condition files to "cold start" the forecast model.
 It is part of :term:`UFS_UTILS`.

    CIN
       Convective Inhibition.